sncf-connect-tech/Collor/README.md

 ## License

-VSCollectionDescriptor is available under the MIT license.
+Collor is available under the MIT license.
 See the LICENSE file for more info.